-FURTHER MATHEMATICS UNITS 3-4
+GENERAL MATHEMATICS UNITS 3-4

 Students will apply mathematical concepts and acquire and develop skills in carrying out mathematical rules and techniques.
 These skills will then be employed in solving a range of real-life applications.
-This subject is for students who have a reasonable understanding of Mathematics.
+This subject is for students who have reasonable understanding of Mathematics

-Further Mathematics can be taken on its own or with Mathematical Methods Units 3 and 4.
+General Mathematics can be taken on its own or with Mathematical Methods Units 3 and 4.
 Students undertaking this subject should have successfully completed any Unit 1 & 2 VCE Mathematics subject.

 UNIT 3 UNIT 4

-Data Analysis Graphs & relations
+Data Analysis Matrices

 Recursion & Financial Modelling Networks & Decision Mathematics